 Maria Mitchell (August 1, 1818–June 28, 1889) was the first recognized female astronomer in America and is considered the very first woman employed for a non-domestic specialized skill by the U.S. federal government.
 A champion of women’s education and civil rights, she reached worldwide celebrity by the time she was forty.
 What catapulted her into scientific fame, however, was her discovery of the comet C/1847 T1, known today as Miss Mitchell’s Comet.
 Its story, a heartening tale of misfortune made right, is relayed in Maria Mitchell: Life, Letters and Journals (public library; free download) — the wonderful tome that gave us Mitchell’s timeless wisdom on science and life and the inspiring record of how she pioneered women’s education.

-In 1831, when Mitchell was still a curious girl of thirteen, the King of Denmark had offered a gold medal valued at 20 ducats — a fortune by today’s standards — to the first person to discover a telescopic comet.
+In 1831, when Mitchell was still a curious girl of twelve, the King of Denmark had offered a gold medal valued at 20 ducats — a fortune by today’s standards — to the first person to discover a telescopic comet.
 By the time one was at last discovered on October 3, 1847 by the famed Italian astronomer Francesco de Vico, the king was dead — but his son, though uninterested in science, had resolved to make good on his father’s promise.
 But just as the new king was readying to grant de Vico the prized medal, it turned out that Maria Mitchell — a young woman on the small island of Nantucket across the Atlantic — had discovered the same comet two days earlier, on October 1.

 That fateful October evening, Mitchell’s parents were hosting a party.
 When darkness fell, Maria slipped out, as she did every night, and ran to her tiny telescope to gaze at the cosmos.
 Before long, she ran back to the parlor in cautious excitement and told her father, who had gotten Maria interested in astronomy, that she thought she’d seen a comet.
 He rushed upstairs, stationed himself at the telescope, and soon declared that the object his daughter had seen was indeed a comet.
 Maria, with her characteristic caution, thought it best not to announce the discovery until they had observed the object longer in order to be absolutely certain — but her father intuited the importance of the occasion and immediately wrote to the head of the Harvard observatory.
 The weather, however, played a cruel joke — storms delayed the departure of the mail until October 3.
 That day, on the other side of the Atlantic, de Vico had claimed the discovery and, along with it, the gold medal.